aravind-sadharani/chandraveena/src/blog/r19-shankarabharanam/index.md

 ---
-title: "Raga Shankarabharanam - Raga of the dancing Lord Shiva?"
+title: "Raga Shankarabharanam - Raga of the dancing Lord Shiva!"
 date: 2021-06-22
-image: "../../../images/"
+image: "../../../images/ytthumb-shankarabharanam.png"
-description: "Raga Shankarabharanam has been described as a noon to evening Raga.
+description: "Raga Shankarabharanam has been described as Lord Shiva himself dancing.
+It is considered to be a noon to evening Raga.
 It is one of the Melas in the 72 melakarta system of Raga classification.
-The equivalent western scale would be the Major scale.
-Today's Bilawal has a similar scale, but  read on to find out more!"
+It is also commonly known as Bilawal.
+Read on to find out more about this Raga!"
 ---

 <you-tube videoid="oU81uYRAh1M"></you-tube>
 <br>

-*Raga Shankarabharanam* has been described by Somanatha (a 17th century musicologist) as Shiva himself dancing, in red silk, ashes on forehead and lotus garlands round his neck. *Shankara* *Bharana* literally means embellishments of Shankara - another name for Lord Shiva.

-So much for mythology, now, let us first look at the basic scale of the Raga.
-Please refer to the Program Notes below for the notation.
+*Raga Shankarabharanam* has been described by *Somanatha* (a 17th century musicologist) as Lord Shiva himself dancing, clad in red silk, ashes on his forehead and lotus garlands round his neck. *Shankara* *Aabharana* literally means embellishments of Shankara - another name for Lord Shiva.
+So much for mythology.
+Let us now turn to look at the scale of the Raga (refer to the Program Notes below for the notation).

 **Scale** - Sa Re Ga ma Pa Dha Ni

-Now for the facts.
-This is clearly one of the oldest scales in Indian classical music.
+It is clearly one of the oldest scales in Indian classical music.
 We already had a sophisticated [Jati-Murchhana system](/blog/grammar-of-music/) of music, through which many *jatis* (modern day Raga equivalents) were created.
-The scale of *Shankarabharanam* is the *Nishad* *Murchhana* of [*Shadaj Gram*](https://puretones.sadharani.com/musicalscales/).
-In other words, it can be derived by simply moving the *Graha Swara* (home note or starting note) to the *Nishad* of Shadaj Gram.
+Some scholars believe that the scale of *Shankarabharanam* has originated from the *Nishad* *Murchhana* of [*Shadaj Gram*](https://puretones.sadharani.com/musicalscales/).
+In other words, it can be derived by moving the *Graha Swara* (home note or starting note) to the *Nishad* of Shadaj Gram.
 This murchhana, "ni Sa Re ga ma Pa Dha ni", when moved to Sa becomes "Sa Re Ga ma Pa Dha Ni".

 It is the 29th Melakarta in the 72 Melkarta system of Raga Classification.
-Its Western equivalent scale is the Major scale.
-In Northern parts of India, *Raga Bilawal* has a similar scale.
-To the best of my quest, I haven't found the name *Bilawal* mentioned in any of the early scriptures on Indian music.
+It is also commonly called *Raga Bilawal*, especially in North India.
+However, the origin of the name *Bilawal* and its musical lineage are not very clear.
+To the best of my quest, I have not found the name *Bilawal* mentioned in any of the early scriptures on Indian music.
 However, there is a scale mentioned called *Velavali*.
-Some are of the opinion that Bilawal is Velavali.
-How is that?
-India is a vast country with diverse culture and languages.
+Some scholars are of the opinion that Bilawal is Velavali.

+This kind of a distortion or aberration of the term is quite possible.
+India is a vast country with a diverse culture and languages.
 In some parts of Indian, **व** (Va) and **ब** (Ba) are used interchangeably.
-For instance, in parts of India **वीणा** (Veena)  and  **बीणा** (Beena) are used to mean the same instrument, which eventually has also been called **बीन** (Been) which today means the Rudra Veena.
+For instance, in parts of India **वीणा** (Veena) and **बीना** (Beena) are used to mean the same instrument.
+The latter term has eventually has turned into **बीन** (Been) which today means the Rudra Veena.
+So, perhaps due to regional eccentricities, Velavali may have become Bilawal.

-So, its highly possible that due to regional eccentricities, Velavali became Bilawal.
-However, as of now, I do not have enough information on the scale of Velavali to say for sure.
+But, as of now, I do not have enough information on the scale of Velavali to say for sure.
 When I do have more information, I will update the post.

+The association of this Raga with Lord Shiva lends it a certain grandeur, which is also aided in no small measure, by its musical structure.
 In keeping with the grandness of this Raga, I present a detailed Alap in Raga Shankarabharanam.
 Enjoy the music.

 ## Program Notes